 Once you’ve identified your migraine triggers, you’re ready to start trying to reduce your headaches.
 Here’s a progression of treatments to consider for your migraines.

-If you are trying to track down the right treatment for your migraines in Hilton Head and you haven’t yet tried TMJ treatment, we can help.
-Please call (843) 706-2999 for an appointment at Beyond Exceptional Dentistry for an appointment with a TMJ dentist.
+If you are trying to track down the right treatment for your migraines and haven’t yet tried TMJ treatment, we can help.
+Please call (843) 706-2999 for an appointment at Beyond Exceptional Dentistry for an appointment with a Hilton Head TMJ dentist.